PragmaticCoding/PragmaticCoding.github.io/_posts/2023-02-24-fxml-is-not-mvc.md

 And where do those domain objects get stored?
 Once again...as fields in the FXML Controller.

-So off they go, and now there's database access code sitting in the FXML Controller - probably in some code that defines and `EventHandler` for a `Button`.
+So off they go, and now there's database access code sitting in the FXML Controller - probably in some code that defines an `EventHandler` for a `Button`.

 You can't get more coupled than that.